 Preparing to Sell:

-Firstly, think about your own home and what you are going to leave behind for prospective buyers.
+Firstly, think about your home and what you are going to leave behind for prospective buyers.
 Sometimes it is a good idea to include some additions in the sale.
-Built in wardrobes, fixtures and fittings are normally included but you can also include white goods.
-These can be negotiated at a later date but are you willing for them to be part of the sale?
+Built in wardrobes, fixtures and fittings are normally included but you can also include white goods, These can be negotiated at a later date but you are willing for them to be part of the sale?

 Preparing your home for viewings:

 Freshening up your walls with a lick of paint is a simple but effective start.
 It is easier for buyers to visualise how their new home will look if the walls are a neutral colour.
 It also means that the new owner can move straight in rather than having to re-paint the walls themselves.

 De-cluttering is also helpful to enable viewers see the property properly, however ensure it is still personalised, you don’t want it to look like a hotel.
 If you have lots of large furniture, take it into account that this can make a room look quite small.